 - Every row is fitted with a self-resetting fuse.

 - Implements 'Unit organ relay' functionality using state-of-the-art electronics.

 - Packaged unit reduces wiring between boards.

 Consists of a heavy-duty metal box with a face 'pin-board' (PCIO-1 or PCIO-2) for connection to chest magnets/pipe magnets, expression shade motors, tremulants, and pressure switches.
-A side panel 'pin board' is used for miscellaneous connections for remote drivers, a MIDI sound generator, Temperature sensor input, and a second chamber.
+A side panel 'pin board' is used for serial input from the Console, MIDI input from the console, miscellaneous connections for remote drivers, MIDI I/O, Temperature sensor input, and repeater outputs to a second chamber.